 At the end of the day, there will still be some items that can’t be reused or recycled, but before you just throw it in the bin, consider whether it can rot down into something useful.
 The majority of food waste, whether it be vegetable peelings, stale bread, or animal bones, can actually be composted and turned into soil.
 Let’s look at that.

 Although, maybe don’t take it as far as Jesse from The Simpsons in the above clip.

-Please note: While meats and breads can be composted, this is a harder process that requires more work.
+Please note: While meats and bread can be composted, this is a harder process that requires more work.
 That’s why I recommend using them as animal feed instead.

 17. Get a compost bin

-One of the best things you can do with your organic materials is to compost them, so that they can be turned into fertile soil (or ‘black gold’ as some gardeners call it) capable of creating new plants.
-It’s great for the planet and stops all of these things for ending up in landfill:
+One of the best things you can do with your organic materials is to compost them so that they can be turned into fertile soil (or ‘black gold’ as some gardeners call it) capable of creating new plants.
+It’s great for the planet and stops all of these things from ending up in landfill:

 - Garden waste i.e. grass clippings, dead leaves, pruned plants

 - Animal waste – if it’s in your garden/house anyway and not contaminated by things like kitty litter